Last fact-checked: 6 December 2020

 The neck often shows telltale signs of age before your face does, but having an affordable neck lift in Mexico can help you take years off while potentially saving you thousands compared to what you'd expect to pay back home.

-A neck lift can correct a double chin, turkey neck and improve jowls, and most people won’t even know that you’ve had any surgery performed – they’ll simply think you’ve lost weight!
+A neck lift can correct a double chin, "turkey neck" and improve jowls, and most people won’t even know that you’ve had any surgery performed–they’ll simply think you’ve lost weight!

-For patients who do not want or feel they need a facelift, it is the perfect option for improving the lower part of the face.
+For patients who do not want or feel they need a full facelift, it is the perfect option for improving the lower part of the face.
 Many patients often have it carried out together with other procedures, such as eyelid surgery or a brow lift, rejuvenating their appearance with subtle changes that won't scream "I've just had surgery" once you're back home.

 Mexico has always been a favorite destination for low-cost medical and dental care, particularly for North Americans and Canadians.
-As a holiday destination, Mexico’s popularity has spread across the world, and it is no coincidence that it is now a hot destination for medical tourists.
+As a holiday destination, Mexico’s popularity has spread across the world, and it is no coincidence that it is now a preferred destination for medical tourists.

 Now one of the world’s fastest-growing economies, Mexico has seen investment poured into its industries and services, and some of its medical facilities now rival the best found anywhere in the world.

-Medical Departures bears some of this burden as our doctors have already been background-checked for criminal/legal proceedings, as well as qualifications and professional memberships.
+Medical Departures bears some of this burden as our doctors have already been background-checked for criminal/legal activity, as well as qualifications and professional memberships.
 Visiting clinics is also one of our processes, as is obtaining patient testimonials.
 Only when these criteria measure up do we list a doctor on our website.
 Our patients are safe in the knowledge that by choosing their doctor with Medical Departures they are guaranteed a reliable experience.